wimhaanstra/HCP/README.md

 Home Control Panel has been in development for a couple of months now, where the first try to set up this project was too complex and user-unfriendly.
 Because the scope of the project changed a bit (explanation below) and because I was ready for a *swift*-only project, I decided that most of the stuff could use a rewrite.

 #Goals
-The goals of **HCP** are to be able to control my home from an iPad which I have laying around.
+The goals of **HCP** is to be able to control my home from an iPad which I have laying around.
 For this, you of course need hardware to perform most of (well, actually: all) functions this application offers.

 I want to be able to connect to several devices and all control them from one giant control-panel.
 With this functionality I want to stay as close to the feature-set as the supported hardware supports.